 NLIHC hosts a forum every spring in Washington, DC.
-The forum offers federal housing policy plenary sessions, keynote speakers, and workshops as well as a Lobby Day, during which advocates have the opportunity to weigh in with members of Congress and their staffs.
-For more information, visit www.nlihcforum.org
+The forum offers federal housing policy plenary sessions and keynote speakers, as well as a Lobby Day, during which advocates have the opportunity to weigh in with members of Congress and their staffs.
+For more information, visit www.nlihcforum.org.